-Professor Julian Ashcroft has built his career on careful restraint and classical scholarship.
+Professor Richard Harrison has built his career on careful restraint and classical scholarship.
 One student will destroy everything he's constructed.

-Nicholas Harrington arrives late to Julian's lecture on Sappho—aristocratic, beautiful, and utterly unafraid.
+Nicholas Cavendish arrives late to Richard 's lecture on Sappho—aristocratic, beautiful, and utterly unafraid.
 Their discussion of Fragment 31's overwhelming desire becomes something far more dangerous than academic discourse.
-Nicholas sees what Julian hides.
+Nicholas sees what Richard hides.
 Worse, he wants it.

 The college walls have eyes.
-When they're discovered, Julian loses his position, his reputation, his entire world.
+When they're discovered, Richard loses his position, his reputation, his entire world.
 Exiled and penniless, he washes up on distant shores, trading what's left of himself for survival.

-But there, Julian will learn that some passions don't ask permission.
+But there, Richard will learn that some passions don't ask permission.

 They conquer.
 They consume.
 They remake you entirely.

-The Greek Instruction is a scorching Victorian romance featuring forbidden passion, dangerous power dynamics, and a journey from Cambridge's cloistered halls to Greece's wild shores.
+Lessons in the Greek Style is a scorching Victorian romance featuring forbidden passion, dangerous power dynamics, and a journey from Oxford's cloistered halls to Greece's wild shores.
 Contains explicit sexual content between men and a hard-won happy ending.

 For readers who crave intensity without apology.